 It is very common that other people besides project team members and construction workers may visit a construction site.
-These people may include: stakeholders of companies involved in the project execution, vendors, bidders, consultants, permitting authorities representatives, banks’ representatives and investors among others.
-These people could visit for various reasons that may include: project progress review meetings, presenting proposals and offerings, special testing and inspection requirements, and some other form of involvement.
-Some visitors might be restricted to visit specific areas or zones of the project, while others will might be given access to the entire construction site.
+These people may include stakeholders of companies involved in the project execution, vendors, bidders, consultants, permitting authorities representatives, banks’ representatives, and investors.
+These people visit for various reasons that may include: project progress review meetings, presenting proposals and offerings, as well as special testing and inspection requirements.
+Some visitors might be restricted to visit specific areas or zones of the project, while others will be given access to the entire construction site.

 Regardless of their type or length of visit, there should be a formal process in place to ensure, as far as practicable, the security of all assets, materials, and equipment belonging to the project.
 This includes the arrangements to prevent unauthorized access to the site, procedures for checking vehicles entering and exiting the site, and the requirements for security assistance in fire prevention and emergency response.

 Using Project Management Information Systems (PMIS) like PMWeb, the team responsible for project site security can easily manage, monitor, and track the issuance of all those gate and site security passes as well as manage the actual project site entry and exit of visitors, materials, and equipment.
 PMWeb custom form builder allows the creation of a unified form for issuing site security gate passes.
 The form header includes details on the company and individual requesting the pass as well as the purpose of the visit and the project zones or permitted areas that the visitor can access.
 The gate pass should also include the requested visit date and from when to when.